Dawn Marie Psaltis: Return to WWE (2024)

+NXT.
+This was her first appearance in WWE since her departure in 2005 and her first appearance on the NXT brand.

 Other media

 Psaltis starred in The Vampire Carmilla, a 1999 independent film.
 In 2008, she appeared in the second installment of Paul Heyman's The Heyman Hustle video blog, which featured her and Heyman on the streets of New York City during the winter season, with Psaltis wearing only a bikini under a fur coat.
 Psaltis appears as a playable character in the games ECW Hardcore Revolution, ECW Anarchy Rulz and WWE WrestleMania XIX.

 Personal life

 While wrestling in ECW, Psaltis took one college class a semester because of her love of learning and reading.
 She also took acting classes with the intention of becoming an actress after her career in professional wrestling was over.
 After her wrestling career, Psaltis became a nurse.

 Psaltis began dating Simon Diamond in October 1998.
 Before dating, the two had been good friends for almost two years.
 They had planned to be married by the end of 2000 or into 2001.
 They did not wed, but stayed engaged for several years afterwards.
 After seven years together, their relationship had come to an end.

 Later, Psaltis met Matthew DaMatta, whom she married in 2005 in Las Vegas.
 In 2005, Psaltis gave birth to her first child.
 In January 2006, she filed a complaint against WWE with the Equal Employment Opportunity Commission, claiming that her contract had been wrongfully terminated as a result of her pregnancy and that she had suffered mental duress as a result of the release.
 The case was reportedly settled in late 2007.
 Psaltis gave birth to her second child in 2009.